谷歌浏览器插件

 摘要

 AIMS:Chemotherapy resistance is an important cause of neoadjuvant therapy failure in pancreatic ductal adenocarcinoma (PDAC).
-BiTP is a single antibody that can simultaneously and dually target transforming growth factor-beta (TGF-β) and programmed cell death 1 ligand 1 (PD-L1).
+BiTP (anti-PD-L1/TGF-β bispecific antibody) is a single antibody that can simultaneously and dually target transforming growth factor-beta (TGF-β) and programmed cell death ligand 1 (PD-L1).
 We attempted in this study to investigate the efficacy of BiTP in combination with first-line chemotherapy in PDAC.
 METHODS:Preclinical assessments of BiTP plus gemcitabine and nab-paclitaxel were completed through a resectable KPC mouse model (C57BL/6J).
 Spectral flow cytometry, tissue section staining, enzyme-linked immunosorbent assays, Counting Kit-8, transwell, and Western blot assays were used to investigate the synergistic effects.
-RESULTS:BiTP combinatorial chemotherapy in neoadjuvant setting significantly downstaged PDAC tumors, enhanced survival and had a higher resectability for mice with PDAC.
+RESULTS:BiTP combinatorial chemotherapy in neoadjuvant settings significantly downstaged PDAC tumors, enhanced survival, and had a higher resectability for mice with PDAC.
 BiTP was high affinity binding to targets and reverse chemotherapy resistance of PDAC cells.
-The combination overcame immune evasion through reprogramming TME via increasing penetration and function of T cells, natural killer cells, and dendritic cells, and decreasing the function of immunosuppression-related cells as regulatory T cells, M2 macrophages, myeloid-derived suppressor cells, and cancer-associated fibroblasts.
+The combination overcame immune evasion through reprogramming tumor microenvironment via increasing penetration and function of T cells, natural killer cells, and dendritic cells and decreasing the function of immunosuppression-related cells as regulatory T cells, M2 macrophages, myeloid-derived suppressor cells, and cancer-associated fibroblasts.
 CONCLUSION:Our results suggest that the BiTP combinatorial chemotherapy is a promising neoadjuvant therapy for PDAC.

 更多